saphanaacademy/s4hcapi/info.md

 ## Prerequisites

-* You have access to a configured S/4HANA Cloud (non-trial) system.
+* You have access to a configured S/4HANA Cloud (non-Trial) system.
 * You have set up an SAP Cloud Platform (Trial or Starter) account.
 * You have installed [PostMan](https://www.getpostman.com/downloads/).